MrOrangeUS/mirror-backend/README.md

 ## License

 MIT License - see LICENSE file for details

+---

+Note: The chatbot system prompt was updated in June 2025 to make responses briefer (1–2 sentences) and more nonchalant/witty by default.